Jun Masaoka

-Jun Masaoka (政岡純, Masaoka Jun) is a Japanese professional wrestler best known for his tenures with various promotions from the Japanese independent scene such as Pro Wrestling Freedoms, Pro Wrestling Noah, Pro-Wrestling Shi-En, Wrestling of Darkness 666 and others.
+Jun Masaoka (政岡純, Masaoka Jun) is a Japanese professional wrestler, He is currently working on the Japanese promotion Pro Wrestling Noah, where is a member of Team 2000X stable.
+He is also makes appearances on the Japanese independent scene such as Pro Wrestling Freedoms, Pro-Wrestling Shi-En, Wrestling of Darkness 666 and others.

 Professional wrestling career

 Japanese independent circuit (2009–present)

 Masaoka made his professional wrestling debut at a house show promoted by K-WEST Wrestling on November 5, 2009, where he teamed up with Dyna Mido in a losing effort against Daisuke Masaoka and Mahoroba.
 Throughout his career, Masaoka competed in various promotions from the Japanese independent scene such as Pro-Wrestling Shi-En, Gleat, Pro-Wrestling Basara's branch of DDT Pro-Wrestling, Wrestling of Darkness 666, Total Triumph Team (TTT) and others.

 Masaoka made several appearances for New Japan Pro Wrestling.
 On the second night of the Destruction in Ryogoku from October 9, 2023, Masaoka teamed up with Takahiro Katori, Takeshi Masada and Kazuma Sumi and unsuccessfully competed in a ten-man tag team match won by Chaos (Yoshi-Hashi, Toru Yano and Yoh), Tiger Mask and Ryusuke Taguchi.
 At NJPW Death Pain Invitational on June 24, 2025, he fell short to Kosei Fujita in singles competition.

 In Tenryu Project's Ryūkon Cup, Masaoka made his first appearance at the 2024 edition where he fell short to Kengo in the second rounds.

 In Pro Wrestling Zero1's Tenkaichi Junior tournament, Masaoka made his first appearance at the 2022 edition, placing himself in the A block and scoring a total of ten points after competing against Shoki Kitamura, Leo Isaka, Yoshikazu Yokoyama and Astroman, failing to qualify to the finals.
 He unsuccessfully challenged Astroman for both the World Junior Heavyweight Championship and International Junior Heavyweight Championship on the first night of the 2022 Furinkazan.

 At Masaaki Mochizuki Produce Buyuden Rei vol. 7, an event produced by Dragongate on July 23, 2025, Masaoka unsuccessfully challenged Ryoya Tanaka for the Open the Brave Gate Championship.